Get the lowdown on Everyday Loans

-- You must be over 18
+You must be over 18

-- You must be able to show you have some means of income so you can pay the loan back
+You must be able to show you have some means of income so you can pay the loan back

-How do I apply for an Everyday loan?
+How do I apply for a loan?

 You can find out which loan deals you are eligible for when you compare your options on MoneySuperMarket.
 Just give us a few details about what you want from your loan, including what it’s for and how much you need, and you’ll see a list of quotes tailored for your needs.